 Dental Implants

 Dental implants are a permanent solution for missing teeth.
 They involve surgically placing a titanium post in the jawbone, which acts as a root for a replacement tooth.
-Implants offer excellent stability and a natural look but can be more expensive than dentures.
+Implants offer excellent stability and a natural look, but they can be more expensive than dentures.

 READ MORE ABOUT DENTAL IMPLANTS